MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/create-reciprocal-connection-role-early-bound.md

 ### Setup

-1. Checks for the currrent version of the org.
+1. Checks for the current version of the org.
 2. The `ConnectionRole` message creates connection roles required for the sample.
 3. The `ConnectionRoleObjectTypeCode` message creates the connection role object type code record for account.
 4. The `AssociateRequest` message associates the connection roles with each other.